Praveen271195/Praveen271195/README.md

 ## About Me

 I'm Praveen Chandrasekaran from India and I'm an aspiring Data Scientist with 3 years of professional experience, crunching cost data worth 4 Billion Euros and also have delt with cost reduction projects at Daimler India Commercial vehicles, a German Automobile Manufacturing company in India.
-I am currently volunteering at an Indian startup named Luxgenic Info Tech as a Data Analyst.
+I have also volunteered at an Indian startup named Luxgenic Info.
+Tech as a Data Analyst.
+Currenlty I'm pursuing my Masters in Data Science at Rochester Instiute of Technology, New York.
 You can check out my Linkedin at https://www.linkedin.com/in/praveen-chandrasekaran-9620ab165/

 ## Professional Domain Experience